Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/PID_writeup.md

 `Ki` | 0.116
 `Kd` | 2.9

-(See also the final section on further improvements) The track recorded in that case is the following:
+**NOTE**: About these values, see also the final section on further improvements.

+The track recorded in that case is the following:

 [![Tuning Run](http://img.youtube.com/vi/G1QeqORZkuI/0.jpg)](https://www.youtube.com/watch?v=G1QeqORZkuI "Tuning Run")